-By the time he’s twelve or so, he may be starting to hear a world of bad messages from his peers, and he’s likely starting to see pornography.
+By the time he’s twelve or so, he may be starting to hear a world of bad messages from his peers.
 And that means he’s starting to think and say things like:

 * “If I buy her a nice dinner she better put out.”

 * “Don’t let a girl talk back to you like that.”

 * “Man, you’re getting whipped.
 You’ve got to show her who’s boss.”

 I can remember some boys talking this way by the time we were just entering teenage years, already practicing how to be an abusive adult male.
 So by the time an abusive guy is 18, or 25, or 30, he’s been learning his contemptuous, male-dominant mentality for a long time, and has been practicing the behaviors that go with it.

 With that long a history shaping his outlook, his behavior, and his demands, he isn’t going to change overnight.
 In fact, it’s going to take a hell of a lot to get him to change at all; most abusers never do.

 So why is the typical Abuser Intervention Program 40 hours long (26 weeks, an hour and a half per week)?
 Do we really believe that in 40 hours of counseling and education we’re going to change an entire way of living that has been years in the making?

 (It’s actually not the fault of the programs that they’re so short; their length is determined by how seriously the courts take domestic violence.
 To this day, the legal system still considers men’s assaults on their partners and ex-partners a minor offense — except in the cases of near-lethal beatings — and judges keep complaining that the programs are too long!)